shizukanaskytree/tfx/docs/guide/examplegen.md

 example_gen = CsvExampleGen(input_base=examples, input_config=input)
 ```

-For file based example gen, e.g., CsvExampleGen and ImportExampleGen, `pattern`
+For file based example gen (e.g. CsvExampleGen and ImportExampleGen), `pattern`
 is a glob relative file pattern that maps to input files with root directory
 given by input base path.
-For BigQueryExampleGen, `pattern` is BigQuery SQL.
+For query-based example gen (e.g. BigQueryExampleGen, PrestoExampleGen), `pattern` is a SQL query.

 By default, we treat the entire input base dir as a single input split, and
 generate train and eval output split with size 2:1.